 Can UK citizens get a mortgage in La Linea?

 Yes.
 UK nationals can get Spanish mortgages as non-residents.
-The maximum LTV is typically 60 to 70%, meaning a larger deposit than for Spanish residents.
+The maximum LTV is typically 60 to 70%, meaning a larger deposit than Spanish residents face.
 You need a NIE before applying and will need to provide UK tax returns, payslips, and bank statements.
+Apply for the NIE at the Policía Nacional in Algeciras.

 What is the minimum deposit for a La Linea property purchase?